SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 ### What is crontab and why it is useful ?
 Instead of logging manually and deleting old log files with .log extensions, we can delete using crontab.
 Crontab is used for scheduling the scripts and it will trigger to delete the old log files everyday in our servers.
-Crontab will target a particular directory, which consist of more than 14 days old with ".log" extensions only, so crontab has a particular syntax, which consist of 5 stars like "5 4 * * *" go and check crontab guru website and you can see the examples provided in the website itself, just see the crontab linux example in the same website.
+Crontab will target a particular directory inside the script, which consist of more than 14 days old with ".log" extension only, so crontab has a particular syntax, which consist of 5 stars like "5 4 * * *" go and check crontab guru website and you can see the examples provided in the website itself, just see the crontab linux example in the same website.

 ### Usage of crontab and giving the script location
 - Just type "crontab -e" in server in CD location (-e is editor), then enter the below line.